ossf/scorecard/README.md

 set GITHUB_AUTH_TOKEN=<your access token1>,<your access token2>
 ```

+OR

--   create a GitHub App Installations for higher rate-limit quotas.
+- [Create a GitHub App Installation](https://docs.github.com/en/rest/reference/apps) for higher rate-limit quotas.
 If you have
     an installed GitHub App and key file, you can use the three environment
-    variables below, following the commands shown above for your platform.
+    variables below, following the commands (`set` or `export`) shown above for your platform.

 ```
 GITHUB_APP_KEY_PATH=<path to the key file on disk>